-A secured credit card is a credit card that requires a refundable cash deposit upfront to open your account.
+A secured credit card works just like a regular credit card, allowing you to make purchases and pay them off at a later date while helping you build a credit history.
+However, unlike a regular credit card, a secured card requires a refundable cash deposit upfront to open your account.
 The deposit acts as collateral and typically determines the amount of your line of credit.
 For example, if you put down $200 as your security deposit, your credit limit will be $200.

-Secured credit cards may be an ideal option if you have poor or limited credit.
-With responsible usage, they can help you establish or improve your credit, and eventually graduate to an unsecured credit card.
+Secured credit cards may be an ideal option if you have poor or limited credit, since they can be easy to get.
+With responsible use, they can help you establish or improve your credit, and you may graduate to an unsecured credit card eventually.
 If this occurs, or if you pay off your balance in full and close your account, you’ll get your security deposit back.

 Secured cards are often easier to get approved for than unsecured cards since the security deposit creates less risk for a lender.
 However, unsecured cards may offer more robust rewards programs and benefits, as well as lower interest rates.